Covariant Hamiltonian representation of Noether's theorem and its application to SU(N) gauge theories: Example 2: SU gauge theory

 hence

 Equation~(\ref{eq:qcd-noether}) thus vanishes exactly if the \emph{amended} canonical equations of the \emph{locally} form-invariant system

 and

 hold.
+The canonical momenta $\pi_{J\alpha}$ and $\overline{\pi}_{K\alpha}$ turn out to represent the gauge-covariant derivatives of the pertaining fields $\phi_{J}$ and $\overline{\phi}_{K}$, respectively.
 In conjunction with Eqs.~(\ref{eq:color-current-expl}) and~(\ref{eq:color-current}), the dynamics of the system is thus completely determined by Noether's theorem on the basis of the local symmetry transformation defined by Eqs.~(\ref{gen-gaugetra-infini}) and~(\ref{noether-gen-gaugetra}).

 Remarkably, the missing correlation of the derivatives of $a_{\mu}$ to their duals $p^{\mu\nu}$ encountered in the previously presented U$(1)$ gauge formalism based on Noether's theorem is now provided by Eq.~(\ref{eq:p-a-corr}).
-Restricting the range of the field indices to $I=J=N=1$---hence to \emph{one} gauge field $a_{\mu}\equiv a_{11\mu}$---corresponds to the transition SU$(N)\to\:$U$(1)$.
+Restricting the range of the field indices to $I=J=N=1$---hence to \emph{one} (real) gauge field $a_{\mu}\equiv a_{11\mu}$ and thus \emph{one} canonical momentum tensor $p^{\mu\nu}\equiv p_{11}^{\mu\nu}$---corresponds to the transition SU$(N)\to\:$U$(1)$.
 As only the self-coupling terms cancel for this case, we get